 We’re taking a break from the hustle and bustle of city life this week and heading out to experience some of the scenic views around Houston – via kayak!
-Kayaking is a great hobby if you’re looking to relax or even to step outside of your usual workout regime.
+Kayaking is a great hobby if you’re looking to relax, exercise or create some beautiful, nature inspired artwork.
 There’s a little something for everyone on the water.

 If wildlife observation is your reason for being on the water, Sea Rim State Park’s marsh unit gets paddlers eye-to-eye with wetland grasses and the birds and critters that live there.
 Rent a kayak or bring your own to explore three levels of paddling trails.
 Sea Rim’s five miles of natural beaches display Gulf of Mexico views from the West Dune Boardwalk.
 Fishing, crabbing, rinse off showers, equestrian trails, a cabin and campsites are other reasons to get on the water in Port Arthur.

 In Galveston, the Artist Boat provides inspiration to participants who take a guided tour of some of the most beautiful places along the coasts of Galveston Bay.
 From the seat of your kayak discover a myriad of bird and fish species.
 Art supplies are included in this excursion and kayakers are invited to pause and create a plein-air watercolor painting of their surroundings.
 Artist Boat participates in the Galveston Island Pass, which allows you to save 40% off admission prices.
 Check it out for yourself here!